KARAN-D05/Computing_Machinery_from_Scratch/README.md

 - Developed instruction format
 - Built Memory modules that stores the machine code instructions
 - Developed units that facilitate Controlled flow for execution of instructions
-- Successfully demonstrated programs like loading data, then adding them, then taking a feedback and subtracting it from some data
+- Successfully demonstrated programs like loading data, then adding them, then taking a feedback and subtracting it from some other data
 - Operations that would take manual intervention have been automated through machine code programming